Sugar Futures Retreat on Fears of Robust Brazilian Supply

 Continue Reading Below

-Raw sugar for July delivery dropped 1.3% to 15.64 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar for July delivery dropped 1.3% to settle at 15.63 cents a pound on the ICE Futures U.S. exchange.

 While Brazil's industry group Unica said in its latest report that the country's sugarcane harvest was off to a slow start, the group also confirmed one of the market's largest fears: the percentage of cane used to produce sugar at mills in the country's key center-south region came in higher than what analysts had expected.